 In the previous studies, the data by Pioneer 10, Voyager 1 and Voyager 2 were used to determine the seventeen parameters above.
-When constructing these models, a Jovian intrinsic field model was necessary.
-While O_6 model was adopted in the previous studies, in this study we adopted the latest JRM09 model determined using the Juno data .
-Although the secular variations of the intrinsic field may present (Moore et al, 2019; Ridley & Holme, 2016; Yu et al,

-2010), we applied the model to all the spacecraft data.
-This means that we neglected the secular variation of the intrinsic field.
+When constructing these models, a Jovian intrinsic field model was necessary, and in this study we adopted the JRM09 model based on the Juno data .
+Although the secular variations of the intrinsic field may present (Moore et al, 2019; Ridley & Holme, 2016; Yu et al, 2010), it is thought to be a few percents of the total field for the time interval considered here and confined to local regions (e.g., Fig. 4 of Moore et al., 2019), and we applied the model to all the spacecraft data.
+This means that we neglected the secular variation of the intrinsic field in the distant region we are addressing.